 Did you know Cincinnati is less than four hours from Champaign-Urbana?
 Another close-ish “big city” to add to your family’s list to visit.
-The Cincinnati Zoo and Botanical Gardens will impress you with all of its up close animal encounters.
-The city itself is nestled along the river right between Ohio and Kentucky, so stroll the riverfront to find places to eat and play.
+The Cincinnati Zoo and Botanical Gardens will impress you with all of its up-close animal encounters.
+The city itself is nestled along the Ohio River, so stroll the riverfront to find places to eat and play.
 Nearby Kings Island in Mason, Ohio, is one of the nation’s great amusement parks (The Brady Bunch even shot an episode there!)
-And don’t forget there’s another Great Wolf Lodge located in the area, too.
+And don’t forget there’s another Great Wolf Lodge located in the area.

 Santa Claus, Ind. (three hours, 45 minutes)

-Road Trips More than 4 hours from Champaign-Urbana
+Road trips more than four hours from Champaign-Urbana

 Wisconsin Dells (four hours, 30 minutes)

-Without a doubt, you’ve heard us talk about Wisconsin Dells here at chambanamoms before.
-The Dells are the top family-friendly Midwest road trip destination, and whether you want to just stay on site at a waterpark resort or venture out and choose from any of the hundreds (literally) activities located in this fun zone of a town, your kids will be begging to return to the Dells every year.
+Without a doubt, you’ve heard us talk about Wisconsin Dells before.
+The Dells are the top family friendly Midwest road trip destination, and whether you want to stay on site at a waterpark resort or venture out to choose from any of the hundreds (literally) activities located in this fun zone of a town, your kids will be begging to return to the Dells every year.

 Gatlinburg, Tenn. (eight hours)

 A little farther than our other suggestions, Gatlinburg is nestled in the Great Smoky Mountains.
-Think Dells-type activities plus ample hiking/rafting/outdoor opportunities (right) with the mountains as the setting for the whole trip.
+Think Dells-type activities plus ample hiking, rafting and outdoor opportunities with the mountains as the setting for the whole trip.
 It’s close enough you can drive it easily in a day, or break it up with a stay in Cincinnati or somewhere else along the way.